 Hartpury C of E Primary School values the contribution that every child can make and welcomes the diversity of culture, religion and intellectual style.
 The school seeks to raise the achievement, remove barriers to learning and increase physical and curricular access for all.
 All children with SEN/SEND are valued, respected and equal members of the school.

-Our special educational needs co-ordinator (SENCO) is Mrs A Philcox.
-She can be contacted through the school office or by emailing firstname.lastname@example.org.
+Our special educational needs co-ordinator (SENDCO) is Mrs A Philcox.
+She can be contacted through the school office or by emailing email@example.com.

 - To ensure that the culture, practice, management and deployment of resources are designed to meet the needs of all pupils with SEN/SEND.

 - To enable pupils with SEN/SEND to maximise their achievements.

 - To ensure that the needs of pupils with SEN/SEND are identified, assessed, provided for and regularly reviewed.

 - To ensure that all pupils with SEN/SEND are offered full access to a broad, balanced and relevant curriculum including the foundation stage and the National Curriculum as appropriate.

 - To work in partnership with parents to enable them to make an active contribution to the education of their child.

 - To take the views and wishes of the child into account.